In Person Workshop

 Your space is confirmed when the registration form and payment have been received.
 You will be emailed a confirmation letter with details about the training.
 If you do not hear from me within a few days, please contact me again.

-- DONA International’s Leadership Team is asking that workshop participants understand some key historical events that affect how patients experience their perinatal care.
-They recommend viewing these two videos by Vox: “How The US Health Care System Is Still Haunted By Slavery” (9 mins) and “The Culture War Between Physicians and Midwives” (6 mins).
-You may also enjoy this video on how “Midwives Address Health Disparities” (10 mins).
+7. As part of our commitment to cultural competency to our doulas, we ask workshop participants to spend time focusing on these issues before class.
+An important topic in perinatal care today is the issue of racial disparities in birth outcomes and racism in health care.
+There are some key historical events that affect how patients experience their perinatal care.
+We recommend viewing these three videos: “How The US Health Care System Is Still Haunted By Slavery” (9 mins) and “The Culture War Between Physicians and Midwives” (6 mins), and “Midwives Address Health Disparities” (10 mins).
 These videos may be triggering for people of color whose lives are affected by these issues.
-Please use self care strategies if you choose to watch – breathing, grounding, pleasure triggers close by.
+Please use self care strategies if you choose to watch – breathing, grounding, ‘pleasure’ triggers close by (pets, blankets, a pretty view, etc).
+(25 minutes)

-- (optional) Are you considering having your own independent doula business?
-If so, you may be interested in completing the DTD Marketing Exercise.
-People who complete all six steps of the exercise may participate in a Mastermind on the last day of the course, getting input from other people in their training.
+8. For people wanting to begin a doula business: You may be interested in completing the Doulaing The Doula Marketing Exercise.
+People who complete all six steps of the exercise may participate in a Mastermind on the last day of the course, getting input from other people about their initial business plan.
 Here are the first four questions on the exercise, which you can complete before the training.
-You’ll be given the rest in your training manual.
-You’ll also want to set aside a half hour to complete the last two steps on your own before the morning of Day 3.
-Want to know more?
-Here’s a two minute video explaining the exercise.
+You’ll receive the rest of the exercise in your training manual.
+You’ll also want to set aside a half hour to complete the last two steps on your own before the morning of our last day.

 I look forward to seeing you at the workshop!